 To configure a CTid-enabled sensor, navigate to the Installation Settings page (Settings -> Installation).
 Locate the blue "CTid" above the sensor drop-down menus:

 Next, select the sensor ports that have CTid-enabled sensors connected, and press "Scan Checked Sensors":

 A green check-mark will show for each successfully detected sensor.
 The model and serial number is displayed for each sensor.
 Press the plus or minus sign (1) to expand or collapse additional information for the sensor.
 Every CTid sensor has an LED, which can be blinked by clicking the "Blink LED" button (2).
 To delete a configured sensor, press the "x" button (3).
 When finished, press "Back to Settings" to the left of the "Scan" button:

 In the above image, an ambient temperature sensor (ETLW) is connected to Sensor port 1.
-Port 2 contains a temperature probe sensor (ETN100), port 3 contains a pulse sensor (EPS), port 4 contains a low voltage or dry contact sensor (ELV2), and port 5 contains a Rope CT (ERA-1206-2775) and port 6 contains a split-core CT (ECS20 20mm 100A).
+Port 2 contains a temperature probe sensor (ETN100), port 3 contains a pulse sensor (EPS), port 4 contains a low voltage or dry contact sensor (ELV2), port 5 contains a Rope CT (ERA-1206-2775) and port 6 contains a split-core CT (ECS20 20mm 100A).

 Back in the Installation Settings page, the inputs will show the sensor detected in blue to indicate it was programmed via CTid:

 Finally, configure registers to record the data from these sensors:

 Instantaneous values may be found in the channel checker: